awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

 # Using a Microsoft SharePoint data source<a name="data-source-sharepoint"></a>

 You can use your Microsoft SharePoint as a data source for Amazon Kendra\.
+For a walk\-through of how to use SharePoint in the console, see [Getting started with a Microsoft SharePoint data source \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-sharepoint.html)\.

 When you use Amazon Kendra to index your site, you choose which SharePoint URLs to include in the index, and you specify inclusion and exclusion patterns for the documents stored on those URLs\.

 Amazon Kendra currently supports SharePoint Online and SharePoint Server \(versions 2013 and 2016\)\.